Workflows

 Example: A customer inquiry workflow where:

-• Delegates to appropriate specialist (Technical Support, Billing, Sales)
+• Delegates to the appropriate specialist (Technical Support, Billing, Sales)

 Key Concepts